gsoulie/Mobile-App-Development/ionic-2.md

 ionic cordova platform add ios ionic cordova build ios
 ```
+**You may get a build error at the first time**

-For the first time, you need to open your project in XCode.
+So, for the first time, you need to open your project in XCode.
 To do this, navigate into your app folder and open your *.xcodeproj* file

 Then, in xcode, go to Xcode -> preferences and create or connect to your apple ID.
 You need to create a provisioning profile or select one in the Xcode project settings tab